Average New Car Price in 2025: $48,841, but Down 12.3% From Peak

 Advertising & Editorial Disclosure

-Sticker prices surged 30% since 2018, but the inflation-adjusted increase is only 1.9%.
+Sticker prices jumped 30% since 2018.
+When converted to 2025 dollars, the sticker price increase shrinks to 1.9%.
 Car ownership costs include expenses beyond the purchase price.
-Fuel, maintenance and car insurance determine what buyers pay over time.
+Fuel, maintenance and car insurance all affect what buyers pay over time.

 AVERAGE NEW CAR PRICE HIGHLIGHTS